kiroeko/ryu-renderer/README.md

 - [CMake 3.26+](https://cmake.org/download/)
 - [Boost prebuilt windows binaries for msvc143](https://sourceforge.net/projects/boost/files/boost-binaries/)

-Please note that all other third-party C++ libraries required by the project are already embedded in this repository, so there is no need to download or install them separately.
+Please note that all other third-party C++ libraries required by the project that are not listed here are already embedded in this repository, so there is no need to download or install them separately.

 ### 3. Config Software